primeroIMS/primero-x-localized/docs/backup.md

         $ ./primero-x-localized/scripts/backup.sh /mnt/primero-backups/

+    In case you need to execute the script using sudo, you need to specify **$HOME_DIR** variable to indicate the home path where primero-x-localized is located

+        $ sudo HOME_DIR="/home/ubuntu" ./primero-x-localized/scripts/backup.sh

     If you are backing up to a remote SSH server, you will need to generate an SSH key pair on the Primero application server and paste the public key in the `~/.ssh/authorized_keys` file on the backup server.

     To generate the SSH key pair: